- Coagulation tests measure your blood’s ability to clot and the amount of time it takes to do so.

 Blood will be drawn and collected.
 A small bandage may be placed on the puncture site.

-Side effects are generally minor.
-You may have slight soreness or bruising at the site.
-Risks of blood tests include light-headedness, pain, and infection.
+The side effects of a coagulation test are generally minor.
+You may have slight soreness or bruises at the site.
+The risks include lightheadedness, pain, and infection.

 If you have experienced excessive bleeding, the procedure will be carefully monitored.